palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 This method specifies the name of the table to be used in generated java code for the schema.
 It should be specified in CamelCase and be as long as descriptive as is useful.
-If this method is not called, the value will be derived by converting the table's atlasdb name from snake\_case to CamelCase.
+If this method is not called, the value will be derived by converting the table's AtlasDB name from snake\_case to CamelCase.

 Index-specific Parameters